-We have first listed out top gift ideas for kids when you are in China followed by a toys section to help you with some direction.
+We have listed out top gift ideas for kids when you are in China, followed by a section on how to buy toys to help you.
 Hopefully, this is a clear and exhaustive source for you to move forward with your kid-friendly purchases.

 Kids love kites.
 The ones in China are extra special, with much more color and shape variations than those found in any other part of the world.
 Butterflies and Dragons are very common kite themes.
 Most likely places where you can purchase kites would include major theme and picnic parks and zoos across the country.
 Weifang, Shandong Province is a region very popular for its handcrafted kites, and is also the place for the annual international kite festival held every April.
 Weifang kites come in all shapes and sizes, including doves, tigers, goldfish, frogs and various legendary figures, all telling a story.

 Chinese Board Games